Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-\textbf{Loss from two types of TLSs.} We now analyze the data in a model which consists of two types of TLSs.
-First, we use the data at low to intermediate bias rates to calculate the loss resulting from the standard TLSs, $\tan\delta_1$.
-Figure~\ref{Figure:2}a shows the loss of Fig.~\ref{Figure:1}f normalized by $\tan\delta_0$, along with a numerical calculation of $\tan\delta/\tan\delta_0$ based on LZ theory (see Methods and Refs.~\cite{Khalil2014,Burin2013} for details).
-The calculated loss at a given bias rate $\dot{E}_{\rm b}$ and photon number $n$ depends on the dipole moment $p$ and maximum relaxation rate $\Gamma_{1,\rm m}$ which serve as fitting parameters.
-We conduct the fit in the low bias rate regime $\dot{E}_{\rm b}<300\,$V$/\mu$m$\,$s and obtain $p_1=11\,$D and $\Gamma^{(1)}_{1,\rm m}=5.7\,$MHz for the standard TLSs.
-Previous studies reported a TLS dipole moment of $8\,$D for silicon nitride~\cite{Sarabi2016,Khalil2014}, $2.6\,$D for polycrystalline alumina~\cite{Hung2021}, and $4.6\,$D for amorphous AlO$_{\rm x}$~\cite{Hung2021}.
 The calculations generally capture the loss well but show increasing variance with increasing $\dot{E}_{\rm b}$, since the contribution of the second type of TLSs becomes increasingly significant at higher bias rates.
 In Fig.~\ref{Figure:2}b we plot the net excess loss $\tan\delta_2$ by subtracting the calculated standard TLS loss from the measured loss, i.e.\ $\tan\delta_2=\tan\delta-\tan\delta_1$.
 The single dependence on $\dot{E}_{\rm b}$ for low driving powers $P_{\rm ac}<-25\,$dBm then becomes apparent.
 The independence on driving power implies that the TLSs responsible for the excess loss are unsaturated in this power regime, such that the observed single curve is the equivalent of the intrinsic loss $\tan\delta_0$ of the standard TLSs, and will be denoted as $\tan\delta_{2,0}$.
 The fact that $\tan\delta_{2,0}$ increases with $\dot{E}_{\rm b}$ points to two features of the DOS of the contributing TLSs.
 First, the DOS is an increasing function of the TLS energy, because the loss is determined by the number of TLSs within the energy range $\hbar\omega_0<E<\hbar\omega_0+pE_{\rm b,max}$ that are swept through resonance.
 Second, Since $\dot{E}_{\rm b}$ is varied by varying the modulation frequency $f_{\rm b}$ with a \textit{fixed} amplitude $E_{\rm b,max}$, the initial energies of the TLSs that are swept through resonance are independent of $\dot{E}_{\rm b}$.
 This means that the large non-equilibrium DOS of these TLSs at the resonance energy $\hbar\omega_0$ tends to restore its small equilibrium value by some mechanism.
 This mechanism becomes less effective as the sweep time reduces ($\dot{E}_{\rm b}$ increases).